-- Students can call 812-855-SAFE for a safety escort, 8pm-1:45am (Fall/Spring), all week. - From 10pm to 3am on Friday, and Saturday nights (Fall/Spring) the IU campus bus service provides a "night owl" bus schedule to select campus locations. - Use only well-lighted areas and pay special attention to your surroundings.
+- Students can call 812-855-SAFE for a safety escort, 8pm-1:45am (Fall/Spring), all week. - Use only well-lighted areas and pay special attention to your surroundings.

 Protection

 Safety Leads should wear gloves in situations where contact with body fluids is possible.
 You cannot tell just by looking at someone if they have a communicable disease and becoming infected with one of these viruses could lead to serious health challenges.